luizbgomide/EclipsePhase2e-ptbr/src/11/10-the-system-fringe.md

 </div>

 Eris lies 55&nbsp;AU beyond the sun, and this speck has seen a disproportionate amount of action for a body barely able to maintain hydrostatic equilibrium.
-It’s made of rock, water, and methane ice. its tiny moon, Dysnomia, is an unremarkable captured chunk of rock.
+It’s made of rock, water, and methane ice.
+Its tiny moon, Dysnomia, is an unremarkable captured chunk of rock.
 What Eris does have is the Discord Gate, and the battles for control of the gate have turned the surface of this tiny shithole into a war-scarred wasteland.

 The Go-nin Group controls Eris and its only settlement, Torii, home to approximately 20,000 transhumans.
 Torii is a beehive carved deep into Eris, in part because the gate location physically sunk when Go-nin somehow destroyed it, before later rebuilding itself.
 Torii is Eris’s only spaceport; unauthorized ships coming within 500&nbsp;km are terminated.